-Chicken salad from the deli counter at Fareway grocery stores is linked to an outbreak of Salmonella food poisoning in Texas, Illinois, Indiana, Iowa, Minnesota, Nebraska, and South Dakota.
+Chicken salad from the deli counter at Fareway grocery stores is linked to a deadly outbreak of Salmonella food poisoning in 8 states.

 Need a Texas Fareway Chicken Salad Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was diagnosed with Salmonella food poisoning after eating Fareway chicken salad, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.